 - Confusion around making sense of customer data, understanding customer needs, and developing personalized experiences

 - Overall, respondents are afraid of losing customers and wasting spend

 But it’s not all doom and gloom.
 Advertisers are taking action and trying new strategies, as the importance of understanding and utilizing first-party data is evident.

 Brands are optimizing first-party customer data as a way to understand them better and create more relevant marketing experiences.

 Within consumer industries (identified as grocery, consumer product goods, restaurant, and retail), we saw an increasing number of promotions offered – 67% of those surveyed said they created more targeted promotions/deals.
 Within these industries, 61% are also changing their messaging to focus on cost saving.
 In addition, they are increasing their advertising presence and changing their rewards programs.

 The financial services industry is also changing its messaging to become more consultative (57%) and empathetic (54%).
 Plus, they are changing reoccurring fees and using data in new ways to understand customer needs.

 At the end of the day, brands must recalibrate their ad strategy with a focus on acquiring the right technology and data optimization capabilities.
 To win over the hearts and minds of consumers, brands must prove they are on their side by prioritizing content that appeals to their emotions.
 By presenting relevant offers/value in the right channel at the right time and experimenting with more frequent and newer forms of customer engagement, brands are able to capture and hold the attention of consumers.

-Learn more by attending our exclusive webinar featuring Dipanjan Chatterjee, Vice President and Principal Analyst at Forrester Research, on Wednesday, February 22, 2023 at 2pm EST.
+Learn more by downloading the full report and watching the webinar recording featuring Dipanjan Chatterjee, Vice President and Principal Analyst at Forrester Research.

 Source: A commissioned study conducted by Forrester Consulting on behalf of Vericast, September 2022, n=316